How many pillows should you sleep with?

 Most adults benefit from using one to two pillows.

-Side sleepers often require two pillows: one to support the head and neck, and another between the knees to reduce pressure on hips and lower back.
+- Side sleepers often require two pillows: one to support the head and neck, and another between the knees to reduce pressure on the hips and lower back.

-Using too many pillows can lead to neck stiffness or poor alignment.
+Using too many pillows can actually lead to neck stiffness or poor spinal alignment.

 Children and teenagers generally need fewer pillows.

-A single, soft pillow usually suffices to support their smaller heads and developing spines, as overuse of multiple pillows can misalign their neck and affect sleep quality.
+A single, soft pillow usually suffices to support their smaller heads and developing spines.

-As they grow and transition in sleeping positions, pillow requirements may change.
+As children grow and transition in sleeping positions, pillow requirements may change.

 Parents should then observe comfort and posture to find the right fit rather than rely on fixed rules.